 All students, including kindergarten students, are expected to attend school regularly and arrive on time.
-Punctuality and regular attendance are essential for supporting children's social growth and academic progress.
+Punctuality and regular attendance are essential for supporting student's social growth and academic progress.

-If your child is going to be absent, please inform the school through PickUp Patrol, email to ihopkins@conval.edu or by phone (523-8332) by 9:00 AM every day your child is absent to confirm that they are safely in your care.
-Please be sure to include the reason for your child's absence.
-If we do not hear from you, we will call you to inquire about your child.
-We encourage parents to make every effort to minimize unnecessary student absences.
+If your student is going to be absent, please inform the school through PickUp Patrol, email to ihopkins@conval.edu or by phone (603-563-8332) by 9:00 am every day if your student is absent to confirm that they are safely in your care.
+Please be sure to include the reason for your student's absence.
+If we do not hear from you, we will call you to inquire about your student.
+We encourage parents/guardians to make every effort to minimize unnecessary student absences.
 The ConVal District's Attendance Policy JH can be found in Appendix A.